 Adding some quality rubber floormats to your ride will make cleanup a snap, and offer added protection against spilled beverages, rain, and so forth.

 These universal floor mats can be cut to size to fit most vehicles.
 WeatherTech also makes custom-fit mats for certain types of cars, so check to see if there’s a pre-cut option for your car before ordering!

-5. Plain Old Towels
+23. Plain Old Towels

-Not only do they make great seat covers when it’s raining outside, they’re also great for protecting your upholstery when transporting service dogs that like to shed all over your car.
+Not only do they make great seat covers when it’s raining outside, but they’re also great for protecting your upholstery when transporting service dogs that like to shed all over your car.
 You probably have towels already, but just in case, here’s one from Amazon…

-6. Seat Covers
+24. Seat Covers

 For a more permanent and/or classy solution to the above problems, consider investing in some seat covers.
 Amazon has a great selection of both universal and custom-fit covers for an assortment of different vehicles.
-Check out all the options here.

 For the exterior, I recommend these California dusters.
 They’re treated with paraffin wax to clean effectively without the use of sprays, and they’re made of 100% cotton to ensure your car’s finish stays scratch-free.